 If you have certain visual impairments, you can claim the Blind Person’s Tax Credit.
 If you have a guide dog, you can apply for the Guide Dog Allowance.
 In addition, refunds are available for Value Added Tax that is paid on certain aids and appliances.

-The Blind Person’s Tax Credit is €1,650 for 2017.
+The Blind Person’s Tax Credit is €1,650.
 For a married couple or civil partners (where both spouses or civil partners are blind), the credit is €3,300.

 Parents cannot claim a Blind Person’s Tax Credit in respect of any children who are blind, but you can claim the Incapacitated Child Tax Credit.

 To apply for the Blind Person's Tax Credit, you must have a certificate from an opthalmic surgeon (a doctor who performs eye surgery).
 The certificate must state:

 - That your best vision does not exceed 6/60 visual acuity in the better eye with corrective lenses or